Gbolahan112/FUTURE_DS_03/README.md

 # Analysis And Insights

+The objective of this analysis was to evaluate student sentiment across eight key performance indicators (KPIs) following campus events and course modules.
+Using Python (Pandas), I processed 1,001 individual feedback entries.
+The analysis involved:

+* Data Cleaning: Removing redundant identifiers and handling the 1–10 rating scales.
+* Descriptive Statistics: Calculating mean scores for each category to identify institutional strengths and weaknesses.
+* Sentiment Segmentation: Engineering an Overall Satisfaction Score and categorizing students into "High," "Medium," and "Low" satisfaction brackets based on their aggregate feedback.
+* Correlation Analysis: Investigating how individual factors, such as "Instructor Knowledge" or "Course Structure," influence the student's likelihood to recommend the program.

 * Overall Satisfaction Analysis
+Core Strength in Expertise: The highest-rated metric was "Well versed with the subject" ($7.50/10$).
+This indicates that students have high confidence in the technical proficiency and expertise of the instructors.
 The student feedback data reveals valuable insights into teaching effectiveness across multiple dimensions.
-With an overall average rating of [4.2/5.0], the general satisfaction level is positive, though there are clear opportunities for enhancement in specific areas.
+With an overall average rating of [4.8/6.0], the general satisfaction level is positive, though there are clear opportunities for enhancement in specific areas.
 The distribution of overall student satisfaction shows a slight positive skew, with 75% of students rating above [3.8].
 This indicates that while most students are satisfied, there remains a segment with less positive experiences that warrant attention.